High School Dual CreditOnline Dual Credit Program

 Are you a high school student looking to get a head start on college?
 Do you know a high school student who is ready to earn advanced credit?

 Concordia University Wisconsin’s Dual Credit program allows high school students to earn both high school and college credits through online courses taught by CUW faculty.
-The program allows students to complete high school graduation requirements online either during the school day or at home for a fraction of the traditional undergraduate cost.
+The program allows students to complete dual credit courses online either during the school day or at home for a fraction of the traditional undergraduate cost.

 Features and Benefits